About Jianshui Zitao Pottery

 Depending on the firing method the potter uses.
 The final product will have a different colour.

-If you are interested in learning more in detail about oxidation and reduction firing, I leave a link with some good information: Demystifying-the-Reduction-Firing-Process
+If you would like to learn more in detail about oxidation and reduction firing, I leave a link with some good information: Demystifying-the-Reduction-Firing-Process

 Reduction Fired Pot